Testing — radioactive-ralph

 • a disposable repo or sandbox branch

-Default CI stays hermetic and does not depend on a live Claude account.
+Default CI stays hermetic and does not depend on a live provider account.

 • internal/db migration and spend accounting